 A positive net cash flow means contributions exceed benefits and expenses.
-A negative cash flow means existing funds are being used to make payments.
+A negative cash flow means benefits and expenses exceed contributions and existing funds may be used to make payments.
 A certain amount of negative net cash flow is generally expected to occur when benefits are prefunded through a qualified trust.
 Large negative net cash flows as a percent of assets may indicate a super-mature plan or a need for additional contributions.